Wresting World and WWE Fans Mourn Tragic Death of Shad Gaspard

 Actor and wrestler Dwayne Johnson has expressed his grief and condolences to his family.
 "My prayers and hope for Shad Gaspard's wife, son and family during this unthinkable time.
 Man, this is a tough one.
 A really tough one.
 Great guy," wrote The Rock.

 My prayers and hope for Shad Gaspard’s wife, son and family during this unthinkable time.
 Man, this is a tough one.
-A really tough one.— Dwayne Johnson (@TheRock) May 20, 2020
+A really tough one.

 Great guy.